BinaryLeo/raspberry_pico_monitor/README.md

 ## 🚀 how it works

 <blockquote>
 It consists of two applications, one using python for read the RP2040 temperature sensor.
-The other in javascript to display data from a serial port.
+The other in (javascript) or (python) to display data from a serial port.
 </blockquote>

 - [RP2040](https://www.raspberrypi.com/products/raspberry-pi-pico/) read Local temperature through the built in temperature sensor.
-- Read data from serial port using a javascript solution
+- Read data from serial port using a .py or .js solution
 - Run automatically at Windows Startup.
 But you can to configure that to other OS.

 ![img](https://github.com/BinaryLeo/js_pico-dsport/blob/main/Resources/Pico-R3-SDK11-Pinout.svg)